In this article, we will show you how to create Tableau filters on Measures with an example.

 Let me change the Filter Filed from All values to Sum

-Now you can that the report is displaying the products whose sum of sales amount is between the 590,466 and 980,396.
-For better understanding we added the Data Label to the Bar chart.
+Now you can see that the report displays the products whose sum of the sales amount is between 590,466 and 980,396.
+For better understanding, we added the Data Label to the Bar chart.

 Second Approach to Create Tableau Filters on Measures

-In this example, we are going to add filter condition from the Column Shelf.
-First, Please click on the down arrow beside the Sales Amount present in the Column Shelf will open the menu as shown below.
+In this Tableau Filters on Measures example, we will add a filter condition from the Column Shelf.
+First, please click on the down arrow beside the Sales Amount present in the Column Shelf will open the menu.
 Here, you have to select the Filter.. option.

 Now you can see the filters applied bar chart.
-And the best part is, Sales Amount Measure is appeared at Filters Shelf
+And the best part is Sales Amount Measure appeared on Filters Shelf

 This tab allows you to choose the minimum value only.
-For the demo purpose, we are changing the value to 499,273
+For the Tableau Filters on Measures demo purpose, we are changing the value to 499,273

-This tab allows you to choose the maximum value only.
+This Tableau Filters on Measures tab allows you to choose the maximum value only.
 For the demo purpose, we are changing the value to 1,000,469

-Now you can that the report is displaying the products whose sum of sales amount is at most 1,000,469
+Now you can see that the report is displaying the products whose sum of the sales amount is at most 1,000,469

-This tab has three options: Null Values, Non-null Values, and All Values.
+This Tableau Filters on Measures tab has three options: Null, Non-null, and All Values.
 Select as per your requirements.